 Limitations

 The experiment used only three replicates per treatment and evaluated adult insects under laboratory conditions.
 Extract concentrations were expressed volumetrically without chemical standardisation or determination of extraction yield.
 Grain moisture, seed quality, offspring production, repellency and feeding deterrence were not independently assessed.
 Weight loss was measured only after 21 days and was not corrected using insect-free grain controls.
-The study also lacked a recognised positive-control insecticide and did not determine the chemical constituents of the tested extract.
+The study also lacked a recognized positive-control insecticide and did not determine the chemical constituents of the tested extract.

 CONSENT